williamsnell/Satellite-Wallpaper/README.md

   * For a conda environment, for example, this should be by default:

     C:\Users\[Your Name]\AppData\Local\conda\conda\envs\[Environment Name]\python.exe

+> Note: On windows, to stop the script from opening a terminal every time it is run, use pythonw.exe instead of python.exe

 * In the "Add arguments (optional)" box, type the path to the python script in quotation marks, e.g.:
     "C:\Users\[Your Name]\Downloads\desktop_background_script.py"
 * Click [OK]